Dr. Ana Pajtler Rošar, MD

 Clarity in vision, warmth in care

-I care for eye health with great attention and a sincere desire to help each person maintain or improve their quality of vision.
-I focus primarily on retinal diseases such as age-related macular degeneration, high myopia, diabetic complications in the eyes, intraocular inflammation and retinal vascular diseases, using modern, proven methods of imaging diagnostics and treatment, including injections of biological drugs into the eye and laser treatment.
-In my practice, I strive to create a space where you can feel relaxed, heard and understood.
-I believe that we can achieve the best results together – with trust, cooperation and care for your vision.
+I care deeply about eye health and am committed to helping each person maintain or improve their vision.
+My work focuses primarily on retinal conditions, including age-related macular degeneration, high myopia, diabetic eye disease, intraocular inflammation, and retinal vascular disorders.
+I use modern, evidence-based diagnostic and treatment methods, such as advanced imaging, intravitreal injections, and laser therapy.
+In my practice, I strive to create a space where you feel at ease, listened to, and truly understood.
+I believe the best outcomes are achieved together — through trust, collaboration, and genuine care for your vision.

 Book an appointment